Threat Management Team

 Consider the level of stability in their lives: Are they going through a divorce or separation; personal bankruptcy; mental health or substance abuse issues and/or other life changes.
 Are they at the end of their rope?

 Violent incidents often occur around significant dates: before or after court trials with issues such as restraining orders, custody hearings, divorce, grievance hearings and workers compensation claims.
 Also consider the anniversaries of certain events such as losing a job or marriages.
-While there are cases of assailants coming back years later, most incidents occur soon after a negative job action or after a victim leaves an abuser.
+While there are cases of assailants coming back years later, most incidents occur soon after a negative job action or after a victim leaves an abuser, if you are dealing with this already and you are interested in getting to know the laws that protect you, check with legal expert Bob Bratt using the link.

 Consider the person